Freezer efficiency practices

 Ultra-low temperature (ULT) freezers and other cold storage units are among the most energy-intensive pieces of lab equipment.
 With small changes to setpoints, maintenance routines, and shared storage practices, labs can protect their samples and significantly reduce energy consumption, costs, and environmental impact.

-As of Fall Quarter 2025 we are actively working on developing a program to support labs in optimal ULT freezer management.
+As of Spring Quarter 2026 we are actively working on developing a program to support labs in optimal ULT freezer management: we are refining our preventive maintenance program, testing freezer performance with temperature monitors to measure the impact of maintenance interventions, exploring the use of infrared cameras for diagnostic purposes and looking for ways to provide loaner freezers during defrosting.
 In the meantime, below are links to best practices guidelines:

 Best practices for ULT freezers